-Purchased Power Over The Benchmark.
+Purchased Power Over the Benchmark.
 Ms. Robles described the Purchased Power Benchmark that applies to NIPSCO's purchased power transactions approved in the Commission's August 25, 2010 Order in Cause No. 43526 ("43526 Order").
 She testified that in the 43526 Order, the Commission established a mechanism to determine the reasonableness of purchased power costs.
-Each day, the cost of any power NIPSCO purchases directly from Midcontinent Independent System Operator, Inc. ("MISO") is compared to the benchmark price.
-This price is equal to the Platt's Gas Daily Midpoint price for Chicago City Gate, plus a \$0.17 per million BTU transportation charge, and then multiplied by the 12,500 BTU/kWh heat rate of a generic gas turbine.
-Ms. Robles stated power NIPSCO purchased at a price greater than the daily benchmark price is not recoverable from NIPSCO's customers through the FAC.
-She explained the purchased power transactions subject to the Purchased Power Daily Benchmark are those power purchases that are used to serve FAC load (excluding backup and maintenance contracts) as determined by NIPSCO's Resource Cost and Allocation System, including bilateral purchases for load and MISO Day Ahead and Real Time purchases, except wind power purchases which are excluded in accordance with the 43393, 45194, 45195, and 45310 Orders.
-In addition to the wind purchases, swap transactions and MISO virtual transactions for generation and load are not subject to the Purchased Power Daily Benchmark.
-NIPSCO had no swap or virtual transactions during the FAC reconciliation period.
+Each day, the cost of any power NIPSCO purchases directly from Midcontinent Independent System Operator, Inc. ("MISO") is compared to the Benchmark price.
+This price is equal to the Platt's Gas Daily Midpoint price for Chicago City Gate, plus a \$0.17.Mbtu transportation charge, and then multiplied by the 12,500 btu/kWh heat rate of a generic gas turbine.
+Ms. Robles stated that power NIPSCO purchased at a price greater than the daily Benchmark price is not recoverable from NIPSCO's customers through the FAC.
+She explained that the purchased power transactions subject to the Purchased Power Daily Benchmark are those power purchases that are used to serve FAC load (excluding backup and maintenance contracts) as determined by NIPSCO's Resource Cost and Allocation System, including bilateral purchases for loan and MISO Day Ahead and Real Time purchases, except wind power purchases which are excluded in accordance with the 43393, 45194, 45195, and 45310 Orders.
+In addition to the wind purchases, swap transactions and MISO virtual transactions for generation and load are not subject to the Purchase Power Daily Benchmark.
+NIPSCO had no swap or virtual transactions during the reconciliation period.

-Ms. Robles testified that 73,851 MWhs of purchased power in April 2023, 53,392 MWhs of purchased power in May 2023, and 157,679 MWhs of purchased power in June 2023 were in excess of the Purchased Power Benchmark.
-She testified that in accordance with the procedures outlined in the 43526 Order, NIPSCO has determined that in June 2023, 1,040 MWhs at an average purchased power cost of \$36.89/MWh exceeded the Purchased Power Benchmark and a portion of those purchases is non-recoverable.
+Ms. Robles testified that 169,020 MWhs of purchased power in July 2023, and 10,917 MWhs of purchased power in August 2023 were in excess of the Purchased Power Benchmark.
+She testified that in accordance with the procedures outlined in the 43526 Order, NIPSCO determined that 3,098 MWhs at an average purchased power cost of \$58.10/MWh in July 2023 and 2,207 MWhs at an average purchased power cost of \$41.68/MWh in August 2023 exceeded the Purchased Power Benchmark and a portion of those purchases is non-recoverable.
 The remainder of the MWhs in excess of the Purchased Power Benchmark were made to supply jurisdictional load that offset available NIPSCO resources MISO did not dispatch or are otherwise eligible under the procedures outlined in the 43526 Order and are, therefore, recoverable.

 Ms. Robles testified that on August 2, 2023, the Commission issued the 45772 Order, approving NIPSCO's request to eliminate the Purchased Power Benchmark established in Cause No. 41363 from the FAC.
-She stated because the Benchmark is applicable to the Reconciliation Period in this filing as well as July 2023, which will be included in the next FAC filing, NIPSCO indicated the benchmark will be removed in FAC 142.
+She stated that the Benchmark is applicable to the reconciliation period in this filing, but that NIPSCO will remove the Benchmark from its FAC 142 filing.

-OUCC witness Guerrettaz testified about the MWhs that exceeded the Purchased Power Benchmark.
-He stated the purchases over the benchmark have been determined to be recoverable.
+Mr. Guerrettaz testified about the MWhs that exceeded the Purchased Power Benchmark and stated the purchases over the benchmark have been determined to be recoverable.

 Mr. Eckert testified that Ms. Robles' testimony and workpapers accurately reflect the methodology approved in the 43526 Order regarding purchased power over the Benchmark.
-Mr. Eckert stated that he has created a working model of Ms. Robles' purchased power over the benchmark calculations, and he agrees with her calculations.
+Mr. Eckert stated that he has created a working model of Ms. Robles' purchased power over the Benchmark calculations, and he agrees with Ms. Robles' purchased power over the Benchmark calculation.

-Based on the evidence, the Commission finds NIPSCO's identified purchase power costs are properly included in the fuel cost calculation and that NIPSCO has made every reasonable effort to acquire fuel and generate or purchase power or both so as to provide electricity to its retail customers at the lowest fuel cost reasonably possible.
+Based on the evidence, the Commission finds NIPSCO's identified purchase power costs are properly included in the fuel cost calculation and NIPSCO has made every reasonable effort to acquire fuel and generate and/or purchase power to provide electricity to its retail customers at the lowest fuel cost reasonably possible.